rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 Second, assumed for a moment the array push method would be allowed, the `onAddItem` method still would not work.
 Take a moment to think about why it wouldn't work this way.
 In my workshops, I have seen many people stumbling into this problem.

 Here comes the answer: The push to array method wouldn't work, because it doesn't return the updated array.
-Instead, it returns the length of the updated array which is 4 in this case.
+Instead, it returns the length of the updated array (which is 4 in this case).

 In conclusion, the array push method doesn't work for us.
 Fortunately there exists a great substitute for it which overcomes both drawbacks of the array push method.
 It's the {{% a_blank "array concat method" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat" %}}.
 It creates a new array, leaving the old array intact, but also returning a new array from it.